10 Best Hiking Shoes and Boots of 2018

 WATERPROOFING - If you’re hiking for multiple days in wet conditions, your feet are going to get wet no matter what type of footwear you're wearing.
 That's just how it goes.
 Moisture in the air will make it hard for anything to stay dry.
 Rain will drip down your legs and seep into your shoes.
 Sweat and condensation will build inside your footwear soaking your shoes from the inside out.
 And even if you could mitigate those other factors, "waterproof" footwear will develop small holes and tears over time which allow water to seep in.

 In addition, when "waterproof" footwear gets wet, it tends to be very heavy and take a long time to dry.
 For those reasons, we almost always backpack in non-waterproof, quick dry, lightweight trail runners during our spring, summer, and fall backpacking trips.
-If it's going to be wet or we plan to cross a moderate amount of snow, we bring heavy wool socks to keep our feet warm while we hike.
+If it's going to be a rainy trip or we plan to cross a moderate amount of snow, we bring heavy wool socks to keep our feet warm while we hike in wet shoes.
+At night we clean our feet, air them out, and keep them warm in dry camp socks.

 BREATHABILITY - This is another critical consideration when choosing footwear and one of the principle reasons we hike in trail runners.
 Your feet are going to sweat a lot when you hike, especially on warm days.
 If that moisture doesn't have an easy way to escape, it will make the skin on your feet soft and prone to blisters.
 Shoes that are highly breathable are generally not waterproof and will get wet quickly when it rains.
 But, they also dry quickly too.

 DURABILITY - One downside to trail runners is that they tend to be less durable than hiking shoes or boots.
 Generally speaking, trail runners last around 500 miles, hiking shoes around 750 miles, and hiking boots around 1000 miles.
-If you hike a lot and value footwear that will last for many years, you may prefer a hiking shoe or boot that will live longer than almost any pair of trail runners.
+If you value footwear that will last for many years, you may prefer a hiking shoe or boot that will live longer trail runners, just make sure you understand the downsides associated with that choice too.
 Also, when choosing a trail runner or hiking shoe, try to avoid large sections of unsupported mesh, which can wear out quickly.

-SOLES - We look for trail running shoes with relatively thick and well-cushioned soles so we don't feel every rock under foot.
-Trail runners tend to have more flexible soles which can help prevent blisters.
-Alternatively, hiking shoes and boots tend to have more rigid soles, which will last longer and offer more protection from the rocks below their feet.
+SOLES - We look for trail running shoes with relatively thick and well-cushioned soles so we don't feel every rock under our feet.
+Trail runners also tend to have more flexible soles, which can help prevent blisters.
+Alternatively, hiking shoes and boots tend to have more rigid soles, which will last longer and feel stiffer under the feet.

 HEEL-TO-TOE DROP - Traditional shoes usually have a noticeable drop in height from their heel to toe with the idea that it increases your running efficiency.
 Some trail runners have "zero drop," meaning your foot is the same distance off the ground from heel to toe.
 Proponents of zero drop claim that it puts less stress on your body and more closely emulates a natural running style.